ifeyinwa-ejisoby/DATA550_Final/README.md

 This report is the study of the odds of disease relapse of patients in the Pediatrics Bone Marrow Transplant from the UCI ML Repository.

-## Build Report
+## Build Report Using Docker

 `Makefile`
 - navigate to directory where project is open
-- run "make install" in terminal to synchronize package repository
+- have no fear, the docker image is already built here: https://hub.docker.com/repository/docker/feyinator/final_image/general
-- run "make" in the terminal to build final report
+- run "make final_report" into the terminal to run the docker image and build the final report; the final report will be located in the `reports/` folder of your local machine's project directory

 # Code Description